Sri Lanka set for 'series of defaults', says leading rating agency

 Negotiations with the organisation in Washington started positively, Shamir Zavahir, an aide to finance minister Ali Sabry, tweeted.

-However, Mr Zavahir added that the IMF held the initial view that a request for an Rapid Financing Instrument (RFI), or emergency funding, "doesn't meet their criteria".
+Mr Zavahir said the IMF held the initial view that a request for an Rapid Financing Instrument (RFI), or emergency funding, "doesn't meet their criteria".

+"However, India subsequently made representations on an RFI for SL [Sri Lanka] as well and IMF may consider this request due to the unique circumstances," he added.

-"In any event, IMF appears to be positive towards granting an Extended Fund Facility", Mr Zavahir added.
+"In any event, IMF appears to be positive towards granting an Extended Fund Facility", Mr Zavahir said.
 "Ideally if this can be expedited, it can help stabilise things in the short term till long-term solutions kick in."

 A RFI is usually granted to member nations with "urgent" funding needs, because of sharp commodity price rises, natural disasters or conflicts.
 It doesn't require countries to have a plan to improve their circumstances.